Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 When an emergency arises, you know what to do: Call 911.
 But what exactly happens you punch in those numbers on your phone?

-Oxygen's new series, "911 Crisis Center," premiering Saturday, November 6 at 9/8c on Oxygen, reveals exactly that.
+Oxygen's series, "911 Crisis Center"reveals exactly that.
 Viewers are brought inside Chagrin Valley Dispatch, an Ohio emergency dispatch center that services areas of Cleveland and other nearby cities.
 You get a front row seat as the dispatchers keep their cool throughout tense and stressful situations and provide emergency help, and you also get a peek into the dispatchers' friendships and lives outside of work.

 So, how exactly does a dispatch center work?